kylerbrown/openephys/README.md

 * Obtain source code from [here](http://spyking-circus.readthedocs.org/en/latest/introduction/download.html).
 Follow the install instructions.
 Spyking circus has good documentation, so you may want to spend some time reading through it.
 * Convert raw.kwd file to a raw binary, for example: `kwik2dat.py experiment1_100.raw.kwd`.
 If only some channels contain neural data, run `kwik2dat.py experiement1_100.raw.kwd -c 6 7 8`, where `6 7 8` are the zero indexed channel numbers.
 (You can use `h5ls -r experiement1_100.raw.kwd` to see the total number of recorded channels.
 Or you can export all the channels by leaving out the `-c` flag and view the raw data first in neuroscope)
 * Run `spyking-circus *.dat`, spyking circus will ask if you want to create a parameter file.
 Say yes. [y ENTER]
 * edit the `.params` file.
-At a minimum you must change these lines:
+At a minimum you must change these lines from their default values:

         data_offset    = 0                    # Length of the header ('MCS' is auto for MCS file)